top of page

 What’s your role in Bristol Upholstery Collective?

 My role as the Studio Coordinator encompasses many things around the studio!
-I ensure the day-to-day running of the business is going smoothly, working closely with Leigh-Anne on many key areas of the collective.
+I ensure the day-to-day running of the classroom space facilities, leisure course bookings, Diploma enrolment & assessment processing.
+I work closely with Leigh-Anne and the Tutors in many key areas of the collective.

 What is it about upholstery that you are most passionate about?